graphile/migrate/README.md

 ## Setup

-In development, `graphile-migrate` requires two databases in development: the first is your main development database, the second is a "shadow" database which is used by the system to test migrations are consistent.
+In development `graphile-migrate` requires two databases: the first is your main development database, the second is a "shadow" database which is used by the system to test migrations are consistent.
 You should never interact with the "shadow" database directly.
 In production you'll only have the